 The detailed features of the report, including wet signature and geo-location of signer are compelling pieces of evidence against fraudulent chargebacks (when a consumer simply doesn’t want to pay what they actually owe).
 Being confronted with proof that a transaction took place at a consumer’s home or office, for example, is powerful.
 This proof can convince the consumer to discontinue their credit card chargeback claims or make it hard to dispute their authorization.

-FLOW + Payments can also help mitigate friendly chargebacks (when a consumer forgets they made a payment or don’t recognize how a business is listed on their bank statement).
+FLOW Technology can also help mitigate friendly chargebacks (when a consumer forgets they made a payment or don’t recognize how a business is listed on their bank statement).
 Seeing the evidence of when and where a charge took place will jog their memory.
 Consumers will often agree that they did indeed authorize the charge in question after being provided with proof.

 Ease of Use

 Ease of use is an important component of any signature and payment system.
 The Financial Brand recently published an annual report that combined the results of a major global research study with insights crowdsourced from a panel of 100 financial services influencers, industry analysts and banking providers.
-The number one Strategic Priority in 2018 is removing friction from the customer journey.
+The number one Strategic Priority in 2018 is removing friction from the digital customer journey.

 To find out more about PDCflow's FLOW solution, sign up for a short demo: